 - Just beware of being spammy; don’t start tagging users at random.
 Instead, think about it strategically.
 Tag the source that published the article you’re linking to, mention the writer by their username, tag someone quoted in the article, or tweet at an influencer who may find the article particularly meaningful.
 You get the idea.

 - Use hashtags!
 Hashtags are searchable conversations occurring in the Twitterverse, and they can double your engagement rate.
 Research what hashtags your audience tends to use to reach those who may not already be following you.
 But again, be strategic; don’t #hashtag #absolutely #everything because not every conversation is relevant.(And it's not that fun to read when your brain struggles to process 10 hashtags in a row.)
 For a more detailed overview of hashtags, check out our #Hashtag101 and #Hashtag201 guides.

 - Use links in your tweets.
-Not only have links been proven to increase engagement, you can strategically use them to add value to conversations.
+Not only have links been proven to increase engagement, you can strategically use them to add value to conversations, and they don't count towards your character limit, either.
 Promote your own content or link to interesting articles for your audience to engage with and retweet.
-Use those 23 characters for a hyperlink to your full advantage.

 - Unconvinced about your free character pass for adding an image or gif?
 Tweets with images can get 313% more engagement.
 Create some eye-catching graphics, feature images from your blog post, or take it one more step and find some gifs or video.
 Just keep it professional and relevant.